Frequently Asked Questions

 - out-of-area student teaching in an urban or foreign setting.

-For more details, please visit Education Student Services in MCKB 350 or go to their page and click on the Student Teaching/Internship tab.
+For more details, please visit Education Advisement Center in MCKB 350 or go to their page and click on the Student Teaching/Internship tab.

 How long does it take to complete a degree?